technologiestiftung/erfrischungskarte-frontend/README.md

 - Testing with [Jest](https://jestjs.io/) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro)

 ## Data
+The point data is processed in the _data_processing_ folder.
+You can read more about it [here](data_processing/README.md).

-This repository contains the **frontend** code of the _Berliner Erfrischungskarte_ app.
-The **data** and the data processing scripts are contained in another repository: [erfrischungskarte-daten](https://github.com/technologiestiftung/erfrischungskarte-daten).
+The other **data** and the data processing scripts are contained in another repository: [erfrischungskarte-daten](https://github.com/technologiestiftung/erfrischungskarte-daten).
 There you can also find further information about the original data sources.

 ## Install and contribute